 There’s nothing worse than being left with no central heating or hot water due to a broken boiler.
 Boiler breakdowns can happen at the worst of times (and usually do!), which is why boiler insurance is precisely what you need for your peace of mind.
-Boiler insurance, also known as boiler cover or gas boiler cover (depending on your boiler type), is a form of protection which covers the cost of repairs and parts should your boiler run into a fault.
+Boiler insurance, also known as gas boiler insurance (depending on your boiler type), is a form of protection which covers the cost of repairs and parts should your boiler run into a fault.
 Most boiler insurance packages will include the cost of your annual boiler service, which is essential to keep your boiler ticking away.

 Do I need boiler insurance?

-Boiler insurance is the ideal choice for homeowners and landlords looking to keep their boilers protected should they run into a fault or breakdown.
+Gas boiler insurance is the ideal choice for homeowners and landlords looking to keep their boilers protected should they run into a fault or breakdown.
 Please bear in mind that if you are renting, it’s the responsibility of the landlord to take out insurance.
 If you are a landlord or homeowner yourself, your home insurance policy may already have some form of boiler insurance included within your buildings and contents insurance.

 It’s quite common for your boiler to be covered under a standard manufacturer warranty, especially if it’s been installed in the last 10 years.
 All Vaillant and Worcester Bosch boilers are covered by a 5-year standard manufacturer warranty, which can be extended by a further 5 years if the installer is Vaillant or Worcester accredited.
 If your boiler is old and has seen better days due to its age, it’s unlikely that you’ll be able to take out boiler insurance, or if you are able to, it may come at a higher cost.

-You may be wondering whether it makes sense to have a boiler insurance, in particular if manufacturer warranty already covers you.
+You may be wondering whether it makes sense to have boiler insurance, in particular, if the manufacturer warranty already covers you.
 Well, you may want to check the terms and conditions of your warranty.
 Manufacturer warranties are unlikely to cover the costs of a boiler repair or breakdown if the fault is caused by physical damage or caused by another area of your central heating system such as limescale build-up in your pipework.
 And since warranties typically do not cover certain repairs and breakdowns, you’d have to pay for the repairs out of your pocket, which can easily run into the hundreds of pounds.
-Add to that the cost for your annual boiler service to keep your boiler in full working order and your warranty valid, and a boiler insurance suddenly becomes a lot more attractive.
-Boiler insurance will give you access to unlimited callouts, a 24/7 helpline, repairs to your boiler controls, and an annual boiler service - all included within a monthly or annual price.
+Add to that the cost for your annual boiler service to keep your boiler in full working order and your warranty valid, and boiler insurance suddenly becomes a lot more attractive.
+Boiler insurance will give you access to unlimited call outs, a 24/7 helpline, repairs to your boiler controls, and an annual boiler service - all included within a monthly or annual price.